Azure/azure-sdk-for-java/sdk/core/azure-core-test/TestProxyMigrationGuide.md

 The [`TestProxyManager`][test_proxy_manager] does this for you.

-### How does the test proxy know when and what to record or play back?
+### How does the test proxy know when and what to record or playback?

 This is achieved by making POST requests to the proxy server that say whether to start or stop recording or playing back, as well as what test is being run.